Quadrifolium/OriginalPlanOnWeibo/_posts/Other Accounts/2017-05-12-other-accounts.md

   <a href="http://weibo.com/5706219726/F2OAO8JFe">2017-05-12 22:35</a>
 </div>

 Many friends PMed me about who progressed the most in this episode, here's my responsible answer: ZHAN Yi-wen! [@YiAnMusicClub-ZhanYiWen](http://weibo.com/u/6108090526) He's completely invested in the game.
 It doesn't matter if standed at the wrong side, because this is what the game of *Werewolf* is – no right or wrong, no scapegoat; after being deceived many times, one will certainly be more cautious – this is the process of growth, this is what the boys should experience, this is the original intention of the show.
 It is to play, it is to learn!
-Very pleased. :blush::blush:
+Very pleased. :blush:×2

 <small>Multimedia contents omitted</small>